Automation-Course/Automation_Course_2024B/EX_1/EX1-README.txt

-# מחשבון להמרת בסיסים
+# Base Conversion Calculator
-תוכנית Java פשוטה המאפשרת למשתמשים לבצע המרות בין מספרים עשרוניים למספרים בינאריים ולהיפך. התוכנית ידידותית לשימוש ומספקת דרך מהירה לביצוע המרות אלו.
+This is a Java program that allows users to convert numbers between decimal and binary.
+The program is user-friendly and provides a quick way to perform these conversions.

-# איך להשתמש
+# How to Use
-1. הרץ את התוכנית ועיין בתפריט.
+1. Run the program and review the menu.
-2. בחר באפשרות המתאימה לך:
+2. Choose the appropriate option:
-   - להמרה ממספר עשרוני לבינארי הזן 1
+- Enter 1 to convert from decimal to binary.
-   - להמרה ממספר בינארי לעשרוני הזן 2
+- Enter 2 to convert from binary to decimal.
-   - ליציאה הזן 0
+- Enter 0 to exit.

-# אפשרויות המרה
+# Conversion Options

-- המרה מעשרוני לבינארי:
+- Decimal to Binary Conversion:
-1. הזן מספר עשרוני אותו תרצה להמיר.
+1. Enter the decimal number you wish to convert.
-2. התוכנית תציג את המספר השקול לו בבינארי.
+2. The program will display the equivalent binary number.

-- המרה מבינארי לעשרוני:
+- Binary to Decimal Conversion:
-1. הזן מספר בינארי אותו תרצה להמיר.
+1. Enter the binary number you wish to convert.
-2. התוכנית תציג את המספר השקול לו בעשרוני.
+2. The program will display the equivalent decimal number.

-# הערות
+# Notes
-- התוכנית מאמתת את קלטי המשתמש על מנת לוודא שהם תואמים לאפשרויות התפריט.
+- The program validates user inputs to ensure they match the menu options.
-- פונקציות ההמרה עוסקות בקלטים תקינים ומתריעות למשתמש כאשר הקלט שהוכנס אינו תקין.
+- The conversion functions handle valid inputs and notify the user when the input is invalid.